I remember my Aunt Gertie well. Her name was Gertrude

 Gertie who was not a blood relative but a relative by marriage.
 Aunt

-We all lived in the same town of Chatham,
+We all lived in the same town of Chatham, Ontario, which was a moderately-sized

-When she grew up and married my dad, my mother used to dread Gertie's coming to visit the
+married my dad, my mother used to dread Gertie's coming to visit the

 house.
-Gertie would check for dust and looked under
+Gertie would check for dust and look under things, She sought

-notice but there are dust bunnies under the couch..." etc. There must
+but there are dust bunnies under the couch..." etc. There must

-have been an orgy of housekeeping before she came to call or, God forbid,
+have been an orgy of housekeeping before she came to call or, God

+do their best.
 I'll still find something wrong!"

 because she just wasn't cheering up the patients.

 Another thing She liked to do was attend the funerals of people she

 didn't know.
 Let's just say she was interested rather than nosy.
 I

 She was a widow with no children.
 Her apartment was perfect.
 In the

 enter the living room.
 These were not done by herself.
 She wasn't

 a craft person.
-Needlepoint was the accepted feminine art of the day so she collected some.
-The
+Needlepoint was the accepted feminine art of the day

-the living room floor.
+on the living room floor.
 Everything in the room was 'just as it should

-In the bathroom on the back of the toilet ledge there were two rather
+In the bathroom on the back of the toilet ledge, there were two rather

-unusual antique Plaster of Paris figures of small boys sitting on chamber
+unusual antique Plaster of Paris figures of small boys sitting on

-to go to a Home for the Aged she was
+elder years, was getting ready to go to a Home for the Aged she was

 I chose "Billy Can" and "Billy Can't".
 I still

 My Aunt Gertie was not wealthy.
 Her husband had died relatively young